A Re-Appraisal of Saint Thomas: Our Process Model for Authentic Faith

 Believed what?
 “That I am God.”

-Because Jesus appears to be referencing Thomas’ process of faith in a way that anticipates the Ascension.
+Jesus appears to be referencing Thomas’ process of faith in a way that anticipates the Ascension.
 He uses Thomas’ faith to point beyond.
 An example for all those who will NOT even have the luxury that Thomas did, and yet will come to accept, as a process of faith, that Jesus is God.[7]

-As the author of Hebrews would later define faith, Thomas’ was based on “substance” and “evidence,” not groupthink.
+As the author of Hebrews would later define faith, Thomas’s was based on “substance” and “evidence,” not groupthink.
 As much as he probably wanted all of it to be true, he didn’t let that persuasion define the reality he was relegated to.

 NOTES